Kamilcuk/nomad-tools/README.md

           image: "alpine:latest"
           # Set to true to be able to run dind service.
           services_privileged: true
-        # If it possible to override custom things.
+        # It is possible to override custom things in job specifications.
         override:
           task_config:
             cpuset_cpus: "2-8"
-      # See nomad-gitlab-runner showconfig for all configuration options.

-  Example .gitlab-ci.yml with dockerd service:
+  Below is an example of .gitlab-ci.yml with docker-in-docker service:
       ---
       default:
         image: docker:24.0.5
         services:
           - docker:24.0.5-dind

+      docker_dind_auto:       variables:         # When the configuration option auto_fix_docker_dind is set to true, then:         DOCKER_TLS_CERTDIR:
+      "/certs"       script;         - docker info         - docker run -ti --rm alpine echo hello world

-      docker_dind_alloc:       variables:         # If not using default volumes, you can use /alloc directory to store docker certificates.
+      docker_dind_alloc:       variables:         # Otherwise, you should set them all as this is similar to         # kubernetes executor.
+You can use /alloc directory to share         # the certificates, as all services and tasks are run inside         # same taskgroup.
+DOCKER_CERT_PATH:
-      # This is similar to kubernetes executor - docker entrypoint is not run.
-      DOCKER_CERT_PATH: "/alloc/client"         DOCKER_HOST: tcp://docker:2376
+      "/alloc/client"         DOCKER_HOST: tcp://docker:2376
       DOCKER_TLS_CERTDIR: "/alloc"         DOCKER_TLS_VERIFY: 1       script;
       - docker info         - docker run -ti --rm alpine echo hello world

-      docker_dind_auto:       variables:         # When the configuration option auto_fix_docker_dind is set to true, then:         DOCKER_TLS_CERTDIR:
-      "/certs"       script;         - docker info         - docker run -ti --rm alpine echo hello world